marymac17/vaccines_twitter_analysis/README.md

 ## My process:
 * Created my own dataset by downloading Tweets containing the keywords “vaccine” or “vaccines”, non-continuously over 72 hours , Nov.
 28 - Dec 1st.
-* Total number of Tweets after eliminating non-English-language data: 179,672 Incidentally, major news broke during this time: Pfizer announced the very first approval of a Covid-19 vaccine anywhere in the world (in the U.K.)
+* Total number of Tweets after eliminating non-English-language data: 179,672 Incidentally - and serendipitously - major news broke during this time: Pfizer announced the very first approval of a Covid-19 vaccine anywhere in the world (in the U.K.)
 * Cleaned text for NLP analysis (lemmatization, part-of-speech tagging, etc.)
 * Used machine learning tools to do  get a sense of the overall tone of the Tweets…
 * And to try to figure out what topics dominate the Twitter discussions/debates.